eulerianKnight/eulerianKnight.github.io/GenAI Sessions/Session-1-Introduction-to-llm.md

 - Each row in the final Attention matrix not only captures meaning(provided by the embedding) or the position in the sentence (provided by the positional encodings) but also each word's interaction with other words.
 - Self-Attention is permutation invariant.
-- Self-Attention requires no parameters.
-Up to now the interaction between words has been driven by their embedding and the positional encodings.
-- Expectation is that the values along the diagonal to be the highest.

 #### Multi-Head Attention